kadenyi11/my--portfolio/README.md

-# my--portfolio is run ny a student who just began her journey in programming
+# my--portfolio is run by a student who just began her journey in programming and hopes you will join her.